Skip to content

 Check out the Using HMR section for more details.

-Passing CLI Arguments to Electron App
+Passing Arguments to Electron App

-• For Electron CLI command:
+• Passing Electron CLI flags:

 }